CSCLuxembourg/vestatech/challenges/SuperCyberSecureCyberHyperCyber/readme.md

-# Welcome to my new challenge
+# Welcome to a new challenge

 A TIFF file encrypted with military grade AES 128 crypto!
 Using a pen, can you solve it?